MIKNSJ/chatbot-react/README.md

 - Gemini 1.5 Flash

 ## Contribution
-- Established on November 2024 by MIKNSJ
+- Established on November 2024 by MIKNSJ.